Is my Rug worth Cleaning ?

 We have over 75 years of combined rug and textile experience.
 We only clean Rugs and Investment Quality textiles.
 We do not do tile/grout cleaning, or air duct cleaning, nor do we refinish wood floors.
 We are highly specilized rug and textile cleaners.
-We clean some of the most expensive handmade rugs flying on Heads of State aircraft all over the world, and we take the same approach to every rug that comes through our doors.
+We clean some of the most expensive handmade rugs flying on Private, Corporate, Heads of State and Royal Family Aircraft all over the world, and we take the same approach to every rug that comes through our doors.
 We are consistently in contact with the best Rug cleaners in the industry around the world to compare new products and processes.
 Some Rug Manufacturers even use us to inspect and clean their products.

 Do you offer pickup and delivery?